Quarterly Neurology Follow-Up

 The New Normal

 By the time we went to our quarterly neurology follow-up we had a pretty good list of questions.
 The cholesterol medication was a big one.
 What kinds of exercises could we safely add to the walking?
 Did we need to see a Neuroopthamoligist instead of our ophthalmologist?
-What alternatives, besides prescription medications, were there for the neuropathy pain, body, and joint pain?
+What alternatives, besides prescription medications, were there for the Overview The peripheral nervous system is divided into three... pain, body, and joint pain?
 The hand and trigger finger problems had become extreme.
 Some days it is impossible to hold a fork or use a knife.
 Was this even SS related?
 What decision had the doctor come to in regards to searching for an active bleed?

 The Statin Question